Rahul-Ganesan/Bioinformatics-and-Biological-Systems/Differentially Expressed Genes/Readme.md

 # Differential Gene Expression

-## Part 1 - Finding Differentially Expressed Genes
+## Part 1 - Finding Differentially Expressed Genes using R-

 ### What is Gene Expression?